Noise Levels in Southside Slopes, Pittsburgh, PA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,164 Southside Slopes residents, or 68.3%, live above that level.
 By land area, 73.8% of Southside Slopes is above 55 dBA.

 Average noise levels for Southside Slopes residents, grouped by direction from the center of Southside Slopes.
-Western Southside Slopes carries the highest population-weighted average; Central Southside Slopes carries the lowest.
-Just 65% of residents in Central Southside Slopes live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Western Southside Slopes.
+The highest population-weighted average is in central Southside Slopes; the lowest is in western Southside Slopes, where just 66% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Southside Slopes